Cielo Waste Solutions (CVE:CMC) Stock Price Up 16.7% – Still a Buy?

 Cielo Waste Solutions Corp.
-(CVE:CMC – Get Free Report)’s share price was up 16.7% on Friday .
-The company traded as high as C$0.07 and last traded at C$0.07.
-Approximately 237,716 shares traded hands during trading, an increase of 11% from the average daily volume of 214,214 shares.
+(CVE:CMC – Get Free Report) shares rose 16.7% on Friday .
+The stock traded as high as C$0.07 and last traded at C$0.07.
+Approximately 237,716 shares changed hands during mid-day trading, an increase of 11% from the average daily volume of 214,214 shares.
 The stock had previously closed at C$0.06.

 About Cielo Waste Solutions